Yup, change can be challenging.

 To shift from it, you can rewrite your old stories to incorporate the lessons and wisdom of the old and leave the rest behind.

-This is also rooted in the comfort of the familiar, that safety zone where it feels easy and secure to dream up ideas but not to put them out in the world.
+This connects to the comfort of the familiar, that safety zone where it feels easy and secure to dream up ideas but not to put them out in the world.
 What fear is behind this?
 Is it a fear of rejection that holds you back?
 A fear of success?
 It’s a good idea to look at what’s blocking your ability to follow-through.
 What’s happened in your life that’s left you feeling like the world isn’t safe for your creations?

 Looking at patterns, wounds and early experiences can help uncover the roots of the block.
 Perhaps an offhanded comment by a parent or teacher inadvertently left you feeling inadequate.
 Perhaps consistent messaging from someone you admired led you to believe that you were undeserving of success, happiness or love.